 The effort and investment required to develop a comprehensive, connected walking network is significant.
 Approximately 80% of the streets in Sooke have no sidewalk, for example.
 As a result, a systematic approach to prioritizing investments in walking infrastructure is required to ensure improvements are made strategically, in coordination with other planned improvement or land development, and in the locations of greatest need.
-The following criteria are to be used in considering walking network improvement sequencing in descending order of priority:
+As a general rule, upgrading the road network to include sidewalks on at least one side of the road should take precedence over upgrading corridors to full cross section build-out, however this may be evaluated on a project by project basis.
+When prioritizing pedestrian network upgrades to existing corridors, the following criteria should be used in descending order of importance: